Chinese dissident sets sights on seat in Taiwan parliament

 Police clashes with pro-democracy protesters in China-ruled Hong Kong last year have only deepened the political and military suspicions many islanders have toward Beijing.

-Taiwan and China split after a civil war in 1949 and Beijing has never renounced the use of force to take back what it deems a breakaway province, particularly if the island makes moves toward independence.

-Wu‘er was 21 when he infuriated Chinese authorities after joining the 1989 democracy demonstrations in Tiananmen Square, which were forcibly suppressed when PLA troops and tanks fired on the unarmed, mainly student protesters.
+Wu‘er was 21 when he joined the 1989 democracy demonstrations in Tiananmen Square, which were forcibly suppressed when PLA troops and tanks fired on the unarmed, mainly student protesters.

+He said on Friday that if he is elected he will call on Taiwan to amend its constitution and recognize the People’s Republic of China (PRC), the Chinese Communist government that defeated the Republic of China’s (ROC) forces led by the KMT’s Chiang Kai-shek in a civil war in 1949.
+Chiang then fled to Taiwan where he set up the ROC government.

+Each side does not officially recognize the other’s government, while Beijing has never renounced the use of force to take back what it deems a breakaway province, particularly if the island makes moves toward independence.

+Wu‘er said his proposed policy is aimed to force China to recognize the current situation across the Taiwan Strait and break the standoff.

+“It may not be the one solution that pleases Beijing but we also know that what pleases Beijing the most is simple: surrender, submission,” he said.
+“China is internalizing Taiwan.”

-During a June meeting between Wu‘er and Chang Liao Wan-chien, the DPP contender vying for the same district legislative seat in Taichung, both men agreed to run campaigns on policy issues and no mudslinging.
+Last month Wu‘er and Chang Liao Wan-chien, the DPP contender vying for the same district legislative seat in Taichung, agreed to run campaigns on policy issues and no mudslinging.

 Both are up against KMT incumbent Tsai Chin-long who won the seat in 2012 with 51 percent of the vote.